 Map showing where is safe to swim in Barbados and differences between beaches | Anja On Adventure

-Beaches on the South side of Barbados have the best of both worlds.
+Beaches on the South side of Barbados offer the best of both worlds.

-Here you will find white sandy beaches where the ocean is calm enough for swimming and snorkeling.
-But at the same time lively enough for boogie boarding.
-Silver Sands and Silver Rock Beach stand out as premier windsurfing destinations.
+Here you will find white sandy beaches calm waters perfect for swimming and snorkeling, but also lively waves great for boogie boarding.
+Silver Sands and Silver Rock Beach are especially famous for windsurfing.

-I loved Dover Beach, which is close to the Meridian Inn where I was staying.
-There is where I saw sea turtle hatchling.
+I loved Dover Beach, which is close to the Meridian Inn where I stayed.
+It’s also where I witnessed sea turtle hatchlings – a magical experience!
+Miami Beach was another favorite, with its natural shade and proximity to Oistins, a lively local spot.

-When I stayed at OceanBlue Resort I wasn’t swimming in the ocean.
-I visited the famous Kite Spot on Long Beach and watched windsurfers on Silver Sands Beach.
-If you come here, have a bite at Surfer’s Bay.
+When I stayed at OceanBlue Resort, I didn’t swim much but explored other gems.
+At Long Beach, I visited the famous kite spot and watched incredible windsurfers at Silver Sands Beach.
+If you’re in the area, make sure to grab a bite at Surfer’s Bay.

 dover beach